tzachari/cordova-plugin-webxr/README.md

 As such, some features are currently broken.
 This plugin will be updated as the API stabilizes.

 ## Dependencies

-- **iOS 12 / ARKit 2**: The plugin can only be used on ARKit-compatible devices and requires an iOS Deployment Target of 12.0 or higher.
+- **iOS 12 / ARKit 2**: The plugin only works with [ARKit-compatible devices](https://www.apple.com/ios/augmented-reality/#ac-globalfooter) & requires an iOS Deployment Target ≥ 12.0.
+It will automatically set the project's target to 12.0, unless specified otherwise in config.xml.

 - **Swift 4**: The iOS source code assumes Swift 4.0.
 It will automatically install `cordova-plugin-add-swift-support`, if it is not already present.